mirfmaster/loopback-next/docs/site/migration/auth/example.md

 p1_team can perform donate on project1, casbin system returns allow to the authorization system.

-### Migrating Authorization
+#### Migrating Authorization

 First let's migrate the ACLs.
-The access control information are considered as authorization metadata, provided in decorator `@authorize()`.
-Go back the Project controller file, we can now specify the following fields for each
+Access control information is considered as authorization metadata, and provided in decorator `@authorize()`.
+Referring back to the Project controller file, we can now specify the following fields for each
 endpoint:

 - resource: the resource name, it's 'project' in this controller